coder/docs/workspaces/editors.md

 - Popup windows are missing titles and window controls
 - Some theme-based plugins can cause the IDE to render incorrectly
 - Some minor rendering artifacts occur during regular usage
+- Keyboard shortcuts being overridden by the browser.
+Try [running JetBrains as a Progressive Web App](./pwa.md) to regain shortcuts.

 ## Code With Me